-The Election Act fixes the election to a three-month period, between March 1 and May 31 in the fourth calendar year after the preceding election day, which in this case was May 5, 2015.
-However, this does not affect the powers of the Lieutenant Governor to dissolve the Legislature before this period.
+The Election Act fixes the election to a three-month period, between March 1 and May 31 in the fourth calendar year after the preceding election day.

 By law, a provincial general election must be held every 5 years, but may be held sooner.
 In a general election, Albertans from across the province vote on who they want to represent them in the Legislative Assembly.

 Sometimes a seat in the Legislative Assembly is vacated before the next provincial election.
 When this happens, a by-election is called.
 A by-election is an election held in one constituency only.
 The winner of the by-election becomes the new MLA for that constituency until the next general election.

 Elections Alberta is an independent, non-partisan office of the Legislative Assembly responsible for administering provincial elections, by-elections and referenda.
 They administer the Election Act and the provincial electoral process in Alberta.

 To be eligible to vote, you must be

 Registration online takes less than five minutes to complete.
 You will need to provide your Driver’s Licence number or Alberta Identification Card number.